Timelapse

 Walkthrough Abbreviations

-F: Forward (Fn for n repetitions)
+F: Move forward (Fn for n repetitions)

 B: Back out (down arrow)

-L and R perform turnarounds whenever they're unavailable as possible directions for movement
+Note that L and R perform turnarounds whenever they're unavailable as possible directions for movement

-Keyboard arrow keys may be "preloaded" in the type-ahead buffer for fastest game movement
+Keyboard arrow keys may be preloaded in the type-ahead buffer for fastest game movement

 Press Esc to skip the game introduction and video sequences, or to exit game credits